-In these theoretical cycles, real cycles are compared in practice.
-Actual cycles are obtained experimentally through the indicators.
+These theoretical cycles are compared in practice with real cycles.
+The real cycles are obtained experimentally by means of the indicators.
 The use of these indicators is the reason why real cycles are also called indicated cycles.

-The theoretical cycles are not identical to real cycles, but they are a very useful tool for thermodynamically studying internal combustion engines.
+Theoretical cycles are not identical to real cycles, but they are a very useful tool for studying internal combustion engines thermodynamically.
 Especially to understand how much the operating conditions influence its use and to compare different types of motors with each other.

 Theoretical cycles can also be called ideal cycles since it is calculated assuming that the operating conditions are ideal as detailed below.

 In theoretical cycles (or ideal cycles) it is assumed that the operating fluid is constituted by air and that it behaves like a perfect gas.
-Therefore, the values of specific heats are considered constant and equal to that of air at conditions such as temperature 15º and 1 atmosphere of pressure:
+For this reason, the values of the specific heats are considered constant and equal to those of the air at conditions such as 15º of temperature and 1 atmosphere of pressure:

-We also assume that in the theoretical cycle (or ideal cycle) the phases of introduction and subtraction of heat have a well-determined duration, depending on the type of cycle ( Otto cycle, diesel cycle, sabathé cycle), and that in the other phases there are no heat losses.
+We also assume that in the theoretical cycle (or ideal cycle) the heat introduction and subtraction phases have a well-determined duration, depending on the type of cycle ( Otto cycle, diesel cycle, Sabbath cycle), and that in the others phases there are no heat losses.

-With these hypotheses the maximum values of temperature and pressure, as well as, the work and the thermal efficiency calculated for the theoretical cycle (or ideal cycle), are higher than those corresponding to the other types of cycles.
+With these assumptions, the maximum values of temperature and pressure, as well as the work and thermal efficiency calculated for the theoretical cycle (or ideal cycle), are higher than those corresponding to the other types of cycles.

-The theoretical cycle (or ideal cycle) represents the maximum limit that the engine can theoretically reach and allows an easy mathematical study based on the laws of perfect gases.
+The theoretical cycle (or ideal cycle) represents the maximum limit that the engine can theoretically reach and allows an easy mathematical study based on the perfect gas laws.

-In the air cycle, the operating fluid is also air, but specific heats are assumed to vary throughout the temperature range in which it is operated.
+In the air cycle, the operating fluid is also air, but the specific heats are assumed to be variable throughout the temperature range in which it operates.

 Among all the cycles that are calculated, the air-fuel cycle is the closest to the real cycle.
-In the spark ignition engine (Otto cycle), the fluid is composed, during the aspiration phase, by the mixture and residual gases from the previous combustion.
-In the compression ignition engine it is formed by air and waste gases.
-After combustion, the fluid is constituted by products thereof, that is, a mixture of CO 2 , CO, H 2 O, N 2 .
+In the positive ignition engine (Otto cycle), the fluid is composed, during the suction phase, of the mixture and the residual gases of the previous combustion.
+In the compression ignition engine it is made up of air and waste gases.
+After combustion, the fluid is made up of its products, that is, a mixture of CO 2 , CO, H 2 O, N 2 .

-These gases have an average specific heat still higher than that of air; but in addition, there is a subsequent increase in specific heats.
-This increase is due to the chemical dissociation or decomposition of the lighter molecules subjected to the action of high temperatures.
-The increase in specific heats, as well as the dissociation that, as an endothermic reaction, absorbs a part of the heat of combustion, produces a subsequent decrease in temperature and maximum pressure compared to those calculated for the air cycle.
+These gases have an average specific heat even higher than that of air; but in addition, there is a subsequent increase in specific heats.
+This increase is due to the dissociation or chemical decomposition of the lighter molecules subjected to the action of high temperatures.
+The increase in specific heats, as well as the dissociation that, being an endothermic reaction, absorbs a part of the heat of combustion, produce a subsequent decrease in temperature and maximum pressure compared to those calculated for the air cycle.

-For the calculation of the air-fuel cycle, tables containing data obtained experimentally are used.
+Tables containing data obtained experimentally are used to calculate the air-fuel cycle.
 Even for this cycle it is admitted not only that heat is introduced and subtracted instantaneously, as in the ideal cycle, but that no heat losses occur.